113ll3/Ibmclouddocscli/reference/ibmcloud/extend_cli.md

 # Extending {{site.data.keyword.cloud_notm}} CLI with plug-ins
 {: #plug-ins}

-{{site.data.keyword.cloud}} CLI supports a plug-in framework to extend its capability.
+The {{site.data.keyword.cloud}} Command Line Interface supports a plug-in framework to extend its capability.
 You can install a plug-in from a repository, a web URL, or install a plug-in binary locally.

 For more commands to manage plug-ins, run `ibmcloud plugin` to see the help messages.
 {: tip}